3 Things To Do This Spring To Create a Consistent and Sustainable Writing Habit

 • What things are you doing in your life and business that can come off your plate?

-This isn’t to say that we should avoid movies, listen to podcasts, and enjoy playtime.
-It’s that we’ll do everything with intention.
-Watching a movie with your family is recharging your energy.
-Doing so for five hours every evening won’t give you the time and energy to bring your writing project to life.
+This isn’t to say that we should avoid movies, listen to podcasts, or enjoy playtime.
+It’s that we should do everything with intention.
+Watching a movie with your family recharges your energy.
+Doing so for five hours every evening will not give you the time and energy to bring your writing project to life.

-3) Creating an intuitive plan — then sticking to it
+3) Creating an intuitive plan — then sticking with it

 I’ve shared a ton about the power of having a plan.
 Even if you hate planning, make a plan for the next 60 days, then work your way up to 12 weeks (a whole quarter).